Topological electronic crystals in twisted bilayer-trilayer graphene: Acknowledgements

 \section{Acknowledgements}

 The authors thank Liang Fu, Leon Balents, Marcel Franz, Michael Zaletel, and Andrea Young for helpful discussions.
 Experiments at UBC were undertaken with support from the Natural Sciences and Engineering Research Council of Canada; the Canada Foundation for Innovation; the Canadian Institute for Advanced Research; the Max Planck-UBC-UTokyo Centre for Quantum Materials and the Canada First Research Excellence Fund, Quantum Materials and Future Technologies Program; and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program, Grant Agreement No. 951541.
-Work at UW was supported by National Science Foundation (NSF) CAREER award no. DMR-2041972 and NSF MRSEC 1719797.
+Work at UW was supported by National Science Foundation (NSF) CAREER award no. DMR-2041972 and NSF MRSEC 2308979.
 The development of twisted graphene samples was partially supported by the Department of Energy, Basic Energy Science Programs under award DE-SC0023062.
 D.W. was supported by an appointment to the Intelligence Community Postdoctoral Research Fellowship Program at University of Washington administered by Oak Ridge Institute for Science and Education through an interagency agreement between the US Department of Energy and the Office of the Director of National Intelligence.
-K.W. and T.T. acknowledge support from the Elemental Strategy Initiative conducted by the MEXT, Japan (grant no. JPMXP0112101001) and JSPS KAKENHI (grant nos.
-19H05790, 20H00354 and 21H05233).
+M.Y. acknowledges support from the State of Washington-funded Clean Energy Institute.
+K.W. and T.T. acknowledge support from the JSPS KAKENHI (Grant Numbers 21H05233 and 23H02052) and World Premier International Research Center Initiative (WPI), MEXT, Japan.
 Y.-H.Z. was supported by the National Science Foundation under Grant No. DMR-2237031.
-This work made use of shared fabrication facilities at UW provided by NSF MRSEC 1719797.
+This work made use of shared fabrication facilities at UW provided by NSF MRSEC 2308979.